 QMx built an idealized version of U.S.S.
 Enterprise Ring Ship for Star Trek Into Darkness (STID) from scratch by hand.
 It is a unique, one-of-a-kind miniature.

-When developing the collectible model, QMx FX Cinema Arts combined elements of 3-D files supplied to them by digital artist Mark Rademaker with the filming miniature used in STID to create a final model that is both modern and retro, and looks entirely functional and believable.
+When developing the collectable model, QMx FX Cinema Arts combined elements of 3-D files supplied to them by digital artist Mark Rademaker with the filming miniature used in STID to create a final model that is both modern and retro and looks entirely functional and believable.
 Rademaker’s Ring Ship design, which takes Jefferies’ original drawings and renders them into a much more realistic, modern ship, can be seen in the 2011 Star Trek Ships of the Line Calendar.

 Their custom-built Enterprise Ring Ship Artisan Replica is made of cast resin and is reinforced with a metal armature.
-It is hand painted with colors taken from both the Star Trek: The Original Series Enterprise and the Star Trek (2009) Enterprise.
+It is hand painted with colours taken from both the Star Trek: The Original Series Enterprise and the Star Trek (2009) Enterprise.

 Externally and inside the ring, the QMx Enterprise Ring Ship Artisan Replica has been carefully masked and hand painted with multiple layers of automotive paint to create a textured Aztec pattern.

 The ring measures approximately 7.75 inches in diameter.
 The ship is 12 inches long and is 13 inches high when placed on the included custom-built display stand.
-The display stand is cast from the same molds as the stand seen in Star Trek Into Darkness.
+The display stand is cast from the same moulds as the stand seen in Star Trek Into Darkness.

 The QMx Enterprise Ring Ship Artisan Replica is a static model, with no lights or electronics.